liopic/virtual-disk-design-kata/README.md

 * You can use **any programming language** with object oriented programming.

 ##Let's start
-Before starting with the first requirement, prepare your laptop with your development environment and your favourite tests libraries for the language you plan to use already installed.
+Before starting: prepare your laptop with your development environment and your favourite tests libraries for the language you plan to use already installed.

 * [Requirement one](../master/requirement-1/README.md)